-Welcome to my site!
+Welcome to ZUBRY.BY!
 My name is Artur Basak, I am from Belarus and since childhood I have been collecting postage stamps.

 Nowadays this is not the most popular activity, however, in Soviet times, collecting postal items was one of the most popular hobbies among courtyard boys.
 By inheritance from my grandfather, father and uncle, I got albums with postage stamps.
 I decided not to give them away to anyone or sell them, but to continue collecting them.